rayzenai/file-manager/README.md

             'images' => 'array',
         ];

-        // Specify which fields in this model will handle images protected function hasImagesTraitFields(): array
+        // Specify which fields in this model will handle images.
+This is used for resizing protected function hasImagesTraitFields(): array
         {
             return ['images'];